Telegraphic transfer

-Telegraphic Transfer or telex transfer, often abbreviated to TT, is a term used to refer to an electronic funds transfer.
+Telegraphic Transfer or telex transfer (TT) is a term used to refer to an electronic funds transfer.
 Although the term is historic and the technology it describes is no longer in use, the telegraphic transfer name is still used today in several countries where it has become synonymous with an international Society for Worldwide Interbank Financial Telecommunication (SWIFT) transfer.

 History

 Historically telegraphic transfer meant a cablegram from one bank to another in order to effect the transfer of money, hence the name.
 This was later replaced by a message directly between banks via a telex network and then later by an electronic funds transfer.
 Despite the obsolescence of the technology that spawned the term, the term is still in use today and usually used to describe an international electronic bank transfer.

 Current use

 Japan

 Unlike its use in other countries, in Japan, "telegraphic transfer" has become the industry term for quoting retail exchange rates (larger quantities are quoted individually), and is divided into three rates, stated in yen, from the point of view of the quoting bank: